-Once the setup and activation was complete, there were a few concerns, and the answers I needed weren’t found in the manual, so I called customer service.
+Once the setup and activation was complete, there were a few concerns, and the answers weren’t found in the manual, so I called customer service for clarification.

 A) This is normal.

-Q) The humidistat seems very inaccurate (5% variance) on turning the dehumidifier off / on at setpoint.
+Q) The humidistat seems inaccurate…roughly a 5% variance…for turning the dehumidifier off / on based on the humidity % setpoint?